silath122/url-shortner-project/README.md

 Website deployed: https://messiah-urlshortnerproject.com/docs # okay so since updating my code my website is saying "502 Bad Gateway nginx/1.26.3" will come back to this tomorrow.
 Works locally though! :)

+Update 05/12: Current website domain is down, still works locally but have to contact aws for help on fixing payment issue, sorry :(

 Readme coming soon

 So far the project is finished just need all of these steps completed: